TABLE OF CONTENTS

 Who We Are

-Burning Man Project’s Diversity, Equity, and Inclusion (DE&I) Stewardship Group is a cross-departmental team of key Burning Man Project leadership who hold pivotal roles across the entire Burning Man network, have interest and experience in DE&I work, and/or identify as people of color.
-The Stewardship Group is responsible for prioritizing, managing, and advocating for the DE&I work across Burning Man Project staff, Black Rock City, and Burner communities in the US and internationally.
+Burning Man Project’s Radical Inclusion, Diversity, and Equity (R.I.D.E.)
+Stewardship Group is a cross-departmental team of key Burning Man Project leadership who hold pivotal roles across the entire Burning Man network, have interest and experience in R.I.D.E. work, and/or identify as people of color.
+The Stewardship Group is responsible for prioritizing, managing, and advocating for the R.I.D.E. work across Burning Man Project staff, Black Rock City, and Burner communities in the US and internationally.
 The group is comprised of:

 - Bryant Tan (Level), City Planning and Placement Manager